cisagov/ScubaGear/baselines/exo.md

 3. Make sure the setting **Turn off SMTP AUTH protocol for your organization** is checked.

-To enable SMTP AUTH on a per-mailbox basis:
+(optional) As an exception, to allow SMTP AUTH for a specific mailbox:

 1. Sign in to the **Microsoft 365 admin center** and go to **Users > Active users**.